-We have designed an SSD for large-area, power-limited applications and performed a detailed performance characterization for a single sensor by beam test.
-Introducing three floating strips and inserting their bias resistors between two aluminum readout strips are the distinctive designs of this SSD.
-Our study shows that the three floating strips significantly enhance the charge sharing effect, which improved spatial resolution from 15.2 μm to 7.2 μm without compromising detection efficiency.
-The presence of bias resistors between two aluminum strips does not degrade the spatial resolution or detection efficiency in the corresponding region.
-As a result, the SSD achieves an overall efficiency of 99.8% and spatial resolution of 7.6 μm for MIPs.
+$$\sigma{\text{eff}} = \sqrt{[(7.2^2 \times 75.8 + 15.2^2 \times 2.9) / (75.8 + 2.9)]} = 7.6 \mu\text{m}$$ characterization of a single sensor was carried out using beam tests.
+Introducing three floating strips and inserting their bias resistors between two aluminum readout strips are the distinctive features of this SSD.
+Our study shows that the three floating strips significantly enhance the charge sharing effect, which improves spatial resolution from 15.2 μm to 7.2 μm without compromising detection efficiency.
+Furthermore, the presence of bias resistors between two aluminum strips does not degrade the spatial resolution or detection efficiency in the corresponding region.
+As a result, the SSD achieves an overall efficiency of 99.8% and a spatial resolution of 7.6 μm for MIPs.
 During this study, a double-algorithm for hit position reconstruction was developed to suit this SSD.
 The SSD from this design has been successfully applied in the AMS Layer-0 tracker upgrade, and the design principles can be utilized for future silicon detectors in space-borne cosmic ray experiments.